-If you choose to appeal under the RTKL, your appeal should be submitted in writing to: Executive Director, OOR, 333 Market Street, 16th Floor, Harrisburg, Pennsylvania 17101.
-If you choose to file an appeal you must do so within 15 business days of the mailing date of this response and send to the OOR:
+If you choose to appeal the denial of access to records under the RTKL, your appeal should be submitted in writing to: Executive Director, OOR, 333 Market Street, 16th Floor, Harrisburg, Pennsylvania 17101.
+If you choose to file an appeal, you must do so within 15 business days of the mailing date of this response and send to the OOR:

-- 1) This response; - 2) Your request:
+- 1) This response;

+- 2) Your request;

-3) The reasons why you think the agency is wrong in denying access to the requested records.
+- 3) The reasons why you think the agency is wrong in denying access to the requested records.